Deaf/Hard of Hearing (DHH) Mental Health Program

 What is the Deaf/Hard of Hearing (DHH) Mental Health Program?

-The Deaf/Hard of Hearing (DHH) Mental Health Program provides mental health services for children, teens and young adults who are Deaf and Hard of Hearing and their families.
+The Deaf/Hard of Hearing (DHH) Mental Health Program provides online video visits (telehealth) for mental health services for infants, children, teens and young adults who are Deaf/Hard of Hearing and their families.
 Our team can assess your child’s mental health and provide care that meets their communication and cultural needs.
 We will support your family and work with you to help your child be successful.

 Services We Provide

-Our DHH specialists can help with a wide range of concerns related to your child’s development, emotions and behavior at home or school.
+Our DHH mental health specialists can help with a wide range of concerns related to your child’s development, emotions and behavior at home or school.
+Some concerns might include anxiety, disruptive behavior or depression.

 Services we provide include: